16 Things To Do In Brighton

 Well, this one does what it says on the tin!
 You’ll find it on the seafront and it is a house which is upside down, inside and out.
 Great for those fun photos and a bit of mucking about!

-This slightly space-age viewing tower opened in 2016 and has quickly become one of Brighton’s definitive landmarks.
+This slightly space-age viewing tower opened in 2016 and has quickly become one of Brighton’s definitive but most controversial landmarks.
 You enter a glass viewing pod and then glide up 450 ft to catch 360° views of Brighton, the South Downs and the coast whilst all the people below look like scurrying ants.
-There’s even a bar (the south coast’s highest bar) where you can enjoy locally produced beer, wine, gin and juice! and they host special events, like their “night flight” gin tasting!
-While you’re in this part of Brighton and as you walk back towards the Palace Pier, you might want to stop at Riddle and Finns (it’s a distinctive bandstand shaped building on the seafront opposite the Odeon) for champagne and oysters!
+There’s even a bar (the south coast’s highest bar).
+It has recently re-opened and is launching a new beach bar soon.

 Brighton Dome